Yrjö Leino: Parliamentary and ministerial years

 In the 1945 parliamentary elections, Leino was elected Member of Parliament for the Finnish People's Democratic League (SKDL) from Kuopio.
 Leino remained in parliament until 1950.
 He became Minister of the Interior in 1945.
 Leino's time as Minister of the Interior is often referred to as Finland's "years of peril", as the Communist Party-led control over the Interior Ministry and therefore the internal security apparatus of the nation raised fears of a Communist takeover.

 In the spring of 1948, Leino was the SKDL representative in the delegation which negotiated the Finno-Soviet Treaty in Moscow.
 Some days before the delegation's departure to Moscow, Leino met with the Chief of Defence, General Aarne Sihvo, and presented him with concerns about extreme right-wing and left-wing demonstrations that suggested a coup.
 Leino asked that the army secure order in Finland while the Finno-Soviet Treaty was being negotiated.

 President Paasikivi released Leino from his duties as interior minister in 1948.
-Parliament had adopted a motion of non confidece of Leino with connection to his illegal handing over of nineteen Finnish citizens and Nansen passport holders ("Leino's prisoners") to the Soviet Union in 1945.
+Parliament had adopted a motion of non confidence of Leino with connection to his illegal handing over of nineteen Finnish citizens and Nansen passport holders ("Leino's prisoners") to the Soviet Union in 1945.
 Overall, Leino was a minister for 1,283 days.
 After leaving parliament in 1951, Leino avoided publicity.